upyesp/upyesp.org/content/posts/makrdown-latex-katex-doublebackslash.md

 series: [Markdown]
 ---

-The double backSlash, '\\\\', when specified in math formula in LaTeX and KaTeX might not render correctly.
+The double backslash, '\\\\', when specified in math formula in LaTeX and KaTeX might not render correctly.
 Here's how to avoid that.

 <!--more-->